 In a similar time period, the US Postal Service reported a decline in catalogs shipped in the US from 17.2 billion catalogs mailed, to 12.5 billion catalogs mailed in 2013.

-As a means of ‘dressing the loom’, Thinkwrap conducted a usability assessment of the existing site and several recommendations were given that would improve conversion rates.
-In March 2014, Thinkwrap was hired to ‘deliver the weft’ and provide a new commerce site built on Oracle Commerce (ATG Commerce and Endeca).
+As a means of ‘dressing the loom’, Pivotree conducted a usability assessment of the existing site and several recommendations were given that would improve conversion rates.
+In March 2014, Pivotree was hired to ‘deliver the weft’ and provide a new commerce site built on Oracle Commerce (ATG Commerce and Endeca).

 As part of the Woolrich’s growth strategy to attract more a diverse target customer base, a new version of the site was developed with expanded product collections including: Woolrich White, John Rich and Bros., and Woolrich Original.
 Each brand is targeted at a different demographic.
 The online store now highlights that broad appeal and truly shows, there is something for everyone.